Reltroner/reltroner-studio/content/myths/silent-mouthpiece.md

 # 🕯️ The Silent Mouthpiece

 ## 🧱 Overview
-The **Silent Mouthpiece** is a relic of ancient entropy, unearthed from beneath the **Eterna Ruin** near the eastern coast of Hargenbor.
+The **Silent Mouthpiece** is a relic of ancient entropy, unearthed from beneath the **Erterna Ruin** near the eastern coast of Hargenbor.
 Though physically inert, it emits **no sound, no vibration, and no detectable radiation** — yet induces inexplicable psychological effects to those who come near.
 It is one of the earliest known artifacts linked to **Nytherion Abyss** influence.

 > _“It doesn’t speak.
 It waits until you do nothing.”_